ronanboiteau/libmy/README.md

 ## Functions

-Here is a list of all of libmy's functions' prototypes:
+Here is a list of all libmy function prototypes:

 ```cpp
 char	*get_next_line(int const fd);